 Dead Wooding: Removing dead branches in a tree.
 This is performed both for aesthetics as well as to remove the danger of a limb impacting a person, pet or building.
 This is usually designated by a branch diameter size such as, limbs 4” diameter (DI) and larger and is associate with a height.
 Typically the “Class” height is used but in rare cases a different height may be chosen.
 The actual branch size and height of dead wooding is determined by the tree size and type as well as the owner’s budget.

 Tree Trimming Available in Hartland, Howell, Brighton, Pinckney, & Hamburg

 We care about the health of your trees because we care about you.
 Tree health provides safety, for you and your family.
 Why take the risk?

-Our tree experts are trained in safety and can assist you with any questions you may have.
+Our tree experts are trained in safety and tree care and can assist you in any questions you may have.
 Our employees can provide tips to improve the health of your trees and shrubs.
 They can also share instruction for identifying risks to your landscape.

-We provide free estimates and look forward to assisting you in tree service needs.
+We provide a free estimate and look forward to assisting you in tree service needs.
 With a mind towards tree health, at Martin Tree Service we want to improve your view.